Fettes College: Land and admission changes

+Recent history

-In the late 1990s the school performed particularly well academically: in 1998 Fettes was placed fourth in the Daily Telegraph league table of schools.
+In the late 1990s the school performed particularly well academically: in 1998 Fettes was placed fourth in The Daily Telegraphs league table of schools.
 In 1999 Fettes was placed fifth in the Sunday Times list of top mixed independent schools in the UK and in 2001 Fettes was declared "Scottish School of the year" by the Sunday Times.

 In March 2009 Fettes won the Scottish Schools U18 Rugby Cup, at Murrayfield Stadium, for the first time and in April 2009 Her Majesty's Inspectorate of Education (HMIE) published a report on Fettes that evaluated the school as "excellent" in four out of five Quality Indicators and "very good" in the other.

 It is said that Fettes "used to have a hearty, rugger-bugger, Caledonian image".
-Some journalists have described Fettes as "the Eton of the North".
+Some journalists have described Fettes as "the Eton of the North"."Under the Green Oak, an old elite takes root in Tories", The Guardian, London, 12 August 2006.
 Former headmaster Michael Spens jokingly countered on a BBC documentary that "Eton College was the Fettes of the South!"

-In 2020 and 2021 six men accused a man who had taught at Fettes and Edinburgh Academy of physical and sexual abuse at the schools when they were pupils in the 1970s.
+In 2020 and 2021 six men accused Iain Wares, who had taught at Fettes and Edinburgh Academy, of physical and sexual abuse at the schools when they were pupils in the 1970s.
 The Scottish Crown Prosecution Service was initially reluctant to prosecute the alleged abuser because of difficulties in seeking his extradition from South Africa—he had moved there—and his advanced age, but South Africa approved the UK's extradition request, on six charges of lewd, indecent and libidinous practices and behaviour and one of indecent assault, in 2020.
 The lawyer representing Fettes made "a full and unreserved apology" to former pupils who had suffered abuse.
-The perpetrator admitted the abuse, and was fighting extradition from South Africa to Scotland in 2022.
+The perpetrator admitted the abuse, and was fighting extradition from South Africa to Scotland in 2022, and remained, free, in South Africa as of November 2023.
 One former pupil was awarded £450,000 in damages in 2022 for abuse suffered at the School.